Rococo: England

-Mahogany made its appearance in England in about 1720, and immediately became popular for furniture, along with walnut wood.
-The Rococo began to make an appearance in England between 1740 and 1750.
-The furniture of Thomas Chippendale was the closest to the Rococo style, In 1754 he published "Gentleman's and Cabinet-makers' directory", a catalogue of designs for rococo, chinoiserie and even Gothic furniture, which achieved wide popularity, going through three editions.
+The Rococo flourished in England between 1740 and 1770.
+In an effort to compete with imported French goods, furniture designers developed a distinctly British style of Rococo most commonly used in woodcarving.
+The most influential of these designers was Thomas Chippendale, whose 1754 book The Gentleman and Cabinet Maker's Director, a catalogue of designs for rococo, chinoiserie, and Gothic furniture, achieved wide popularity.
 Unlike French designers, Chippendale did not employ marquetry or inlays in his furniture.
-The predominant designer of inlaid furniture were Vile and Cob, the cabinet-makers for King George III.
-Another important figure in British furniture was Thomas Johnson, who in 1761, very late in the period, published a catalogue of Rococo furniture designs.
-These include furnishings based on rather fantastic Chinese and Indian motifs, including a canopy bed crowned by a Chinese pagoda (now in the Victoria and Albert Museum).
+The predominant designers of inlaid furniture were Vile and Cob, the cabinet-makers for King George III.
+Another important figure in British furniture was Thomas Johnson, who in 1761, published a catalogue of Rococo furniture designs.
+This included furnishings based on rather fantastic Chinese and Indian motifs, including a canopy bed crowned by a Chinese pagoda (now in the Victoria and Albert Museum).

-Other notable figures in the British Rococo included the silversmith Charles Friedrich Kandler.
+Another notable figure of the British Rococo is the silversmith Charles Friedrich Kandler.